 Let’s face it, this is not an easy time to be making marketing decisions.
 There’s unprecedented pressure on many businesses to slash costs and marketing is often in the cross-hairs.
 Prospects and clients are not behaving the way they were just a short time ago.
 And this is being reflected in huge variations in views, traffic, leads and sales.

-As co-founders of a digital agency, we speak to business owners and in-house marketers daily.
+As co-founders of a B2B digital agency, we speak to business owners and in-house marketers daily about how to improve their digital marketing strategy.
 Some of them are experiencing increased demand and revenue.
 Some are unaffected.
 But most are down, some extremely so.

 Even worse, there is no clear timeframe on when things will start returning to normal.
 Or even what that normal will look like.
 The smart money says we should all be expecting a ‘new’ normal.